ilya40umov/linux-mint-via-terminal/README.md

 - `snap install intellij-idea-ultimate`- **Intellij IDEA**, possibly the best IDE for developing any app that is JVM-based, there is also a free community edition with less features
 - `snap install bitwarden` - **BitWarden**, an open source password manager done right (at least from the user perspective)

-- `pip install --user tldr` - **TLDR**, a great collection of simplified man pages, first stop for help on any terminal command
 - `pip install --user s-tui` - **S-TUI**, a cli tool that graps cpu freq, utilization and temperature over time

+- `npm install -g tldr` - **TLDR**, a great collection of simplified man pages, first stop for help on any terminal command

 And even more useful packages: `apt install htop powertop glances jq apache2-utils`